Azulinho/ansible-jenkins-showcase/README.md

 and then connect to http://jenkins:8080

 you should see a fully deployed, configured jenkins with two pipelines and a series of jobs.

+One job of particular interest *jinja2_deploy_zabbix* provisions the 2nd Vagrant instance 'zabbix' by executing the ansible 'zabbix.yml' playbooks against that box.